The Books of Magic: Ongoing series

 Berger struggled to find a writer suitable for the project, however, with writers like Dick Foreman struggling to handle the character of Tim.
 Berger eventually approached John Ney Rieber after having seen some of his work, convinced that he would be able to meet the challenge of developing Tim into a fully rounded character.
 Rieber was asked to come up with a story outline for the proposed series, but these were rejected by Berger and DC.
-Still convinced that Rieber was the writer for the job, however, Berger asked him to persevere: he tried "several times to come up with something different, but it still didn't thrill anyone".
-At one point, Rieber himself tried to withdraw from the project, but Berger was still convinced that he could do it, and when the Vertigo The Children's Crusade event was being planned, she asked him to write one of the chapters to reintroduce Tim to the DC universe.
+Still convinced that Rieber was the writer for the job, Berger asked him to persevere: he tried "several times to come up with something different, but it still didn't thrill anyone".
+At one point, Rieber himself tried to withdraw from the project, but Berger was still convinced that he could do it, and when the Vertigo The Children's Crusade event was being planned, she asked him to write one of the chapters to reintroduce Tim to the DC Universe.

 The Arcana: The Books of Magic Annual was the sixth part of The Children's Crusade series, with artwork by Peter Gross.
 It introduced several characters created by Rieber that would be developed in the later ongoing series, such as Tim's biological father Tamlin, as well as starting off some of the ongoing book's storylines.
 The annual saw Neil Gaiman's first credit as "creative consultant" for The Books of Magic, a position which DC Comics paid him to carry out despite the fact that even when he did make comments on the script, he was told that it was too late for anything to be changed.

 By the time the series launched, the name had returned to The Books of Magic and a regular rotating team of artists Gross, Gary Amaro and Peter Snejbjerg was put in place to provide artwork for alternating storylines.
 In early 1997, Rieber announced to Peter Gross that he was going to leave the comic.
 Gross attributed this to Rieber's growing dislike of the comic's central character, which Rieber seemingly confirmed in his "Afterward" for his final issue, saying: "I've found it difficult to like Tim now and then.
 Of course he gets on my nerves.
 He's a lot like someone I spent years learning not to be".
 Rieber's last issue was issue #50, coincidentally the point at which original co-creator Neil Gaiman decided that the time was right to stop "taking DC's $200 an issue and not doing anything" and resigned as creative consultant on the book.